-Next, install the oil filter along with oil filter housing cap.
+Next, install the oil filter along with the oil filter housing cap.
 Align and insert the oil filter into the vehicle side of the oil filter housing.
 Lightly apply upward pressure as you begin threading the oil filter housing cap in a clockwise direction.
 Be careful not to cross the threads while performing this step.
-Tighten the oil filter housing cap to 25 newton meters or 18 foot-pounds.
+Tighten the oil filter housing cap to 25-newton meters or 18 foot-pounds.

 How To Step 19

 Next, install the oil filter housing cap drain plug.
 Threading it in a clockwise direction.
 Tighten the drain plug to 5-7 newton meters or 3-4 foot-pounds.

 Using a rag, clean any excess oil from around the oil filter area.